sarah-cic-uk/Code-the-Future/session-1/intro_to_ide.md

 - Editor - The main area to edit your files.
 You can open as many editors as you like side by side vertically and horizontally.
 - Side Bar - Contains different views like the Explorer to assist you while working on your project.
 - Status Bar - Information about the opened project and the files you edit.
 - Activity Bar - Located on the far left-hand side, this lets you switch between views and gives you additional context-specific indicators, like the number of outgoing changes when Git is enabled.
-You'll learn more about git in the next section.
+You'll learn more about git in the Next section.
 - Panels - You can display different panels below the editor region for output or debug information, errors and warnings, or an integrated terminal.
 Panel can also be moved to the right for more vertical space.

 #### Opening and creating folders and files